 Minobe is a man of many interests and not one to shy away from a challenge.
 Before taking up fencing in high school, he tried his hand at karate in elementary school, and in junior high school, he was part of the volleyball team.

-“I was always good at sports,” he explains, “so my father recommended I tried fencing when I was looking for a sport in which that would keep me active and engaged in high school and college.”
+“I was always good at sports,” he explains, “so my father recommended I tried fencing when I was looking for a sport that would keep me active and engaged in high school and college.”

 “My father had some experience fencing, and we had a sword at home, so it felt like a natural fit.
 I immediately became interested in the sport and joined a strong fencing school in my hometown for high school.”